quantropi/qispace-sdk-code-samples/c/README.md

 # QiSpace-SDK-Demo-C-App

-A functionality demo based in C/C++ to demonstrate the usage of the QEEP, SEQUR and PQRND APIs as well as QiSpace RESTful API.
+A functionality demo based in C/C++ to demonstrate the usage of the SEQUR, QEEP and PQRND APIs, MASQ APIs as well as QiSpace RESTful API.
 For best running experience, run the demo on an Ubuntu computer.

 ## **Overview**
 - #### SEQUR: Demonstrates the use of SEQUR API to decode arbitrary QiSpace Enterprise payloads using either a pre-loaded or QiSpace-REST-API-retrieved subscriber key (subkey).
 - #### QEEP: Demonstrates the use of QEEP API for encryption/decryption and, if desired, the process of retrieving a Quantum Key (QK) from QiSpace Enterprise.
 - #### PQRND: Demonstrates the use of PQRND API for generating Pseudo Quantum RaNdom Data with either pre-loaded Quantum Entropy (QE) or QiSpace-REST-API-retrieved QE.
+- #### MASQ: Provides Asymmetric Encryption Functionality.
+The two main functions of MASQ are *Key Exchange* and *Digital Signature* using a pair of public and private keys.

 ## **Installation and Preparation**
 1. Download this git repository to local machine
+2. Get the QiSpace SDK from Quantropi.
+QiSpace SDK contains SEQUR, QEEP and MASQ libraries.
-2. Place the `lib` folder containing QEEP and SEQUR libraries for your OS under this repository's root (`/c`)
+3. Unzip/Untar all the contents of the libraries in `lib` folder for your OS under this repository's folder (`/c`)
-3. Copy the `qispace_info.h` file which contains the QiSpace API URL and access token into `/src` directory
+4. Copy the `qispace_info.h` file which contains the QiSpace API URL and access token into `/src` directory
-  - Note: If the mentioned `lib` folder and `qispace_info.h` are not available to you, please contact Quantropi Support team.
+  - Note: If the above mentioned `lib` folder and `qispace_info.h` are not available to you, please contact Quantropi Support team.
-4. Run `make install_depends` to install required libraries
+5. Run `make install_depends` to install required libraries
   - nlohmann json
   - libcurl